-It makes sense to contact an independent agent to find the best company for you because each company factor the credit score differently.
-Some will give you up to a 50% discount while others only as little as 10%.
+It makes sense to contact an independent agent to find the best company for you because each company factors the credit score differently.
+Some will give you up to a 50% discount while others are only as little as 10%.

 Typically, once your policy is in effect, the insurers only spot check the credit every couple of years.
 If your credit has improved, call your agent and give them permission to check it early, it may improve your premiums.